a-mccarthy/kubernetes-website/content/en/blog/_posts/2024-08-14-Kubernetes-v1-31-Release.md

 There are multiple components in a Kubernetes cluster that consume IP addresses: Nodes, Pods and Services.
 Nodes and Pods IP ranges can be dynamically changed because depend on the infrastructure or the network plugin respectively.
 However, Services are defined during the cluster creation as a hardcoded flag in the kube-apiserver.
 IP exhaustion has been a problem for long lived or large clusters, as admins needed to expand, shrink or even replace entirely the assigned Service CIDR range.
 These operations were never supported natively and were performed via complex and delicate maintenance operations, often causing downtime on their clusters.
-This KEP allows users and cluster admins to dynamically modify Service CIDR ranges with zero downtime.
+This new feature allows users and cluster admins to dynamically modify Service CIDR ranges with zero downtime.

 For more details about this feature please visit the [Virtual IPs and Service Proxies](/docs/reference/networking/virtual-ips/#ip-address-objects) documentation page.